SuNaden/statsd-opentsdb-request/README.md

   ".*Exception_i_3" : "exception_type"
 }
 ```
-So the `tags` above would match ANYTHING at the metric name index 1 to the tag `endpoint` and they will also match anything what matched regex `.*Exception` AND is indexed in metrics as 3.
+So the `tags` above would match ANYTHING at the index 1 and save it under the tag `endpoint`.
+Next, we match anything what matches regex `.*Exception` AND is indexed at 3.
 For example both of the rules would match a metric name
 ```
 test.backend.this.InvalidException
 ```